Skip to main content

 Dry steam geothermal power plants

-A dry steam geothermal power plant uses steam extracted from underground reservoirs via a production well to spin turbines.
+A dry steam geothermal power plant uses steam from underground reservoirs via a production well to spin turbines.
 After spinning turbines and generating electricity, the steam condenses into water and is pumped back into the earth through an injection well.
-This type of geothermal plant is known as a “dry” steam power plant because the water that is extracted from within the earth is in gas form, and no liquid water comes directly out of the production well.
+This type of geothermal plant is known as a “dry” steam power plant because the water extracted from within the earth is in gas form, and no liquid water comes directly out of the production well.
 The first geothermal plant was a dry steam facility in Larderello, Italy.

 Flash steam geothermal power plants